On-Page SEO: The Ultimate Guide With Actionable Checklist

 Well, this is quite understandable but it is not a good idea.

-Because, in a study by Reboot, it was confirmed that there is a positive correlation outbound links and search rankings.
+Because, in a study by Reboot, it was confirmed that there is positive correlation between outbound links and search rankings.

 According to the study, Google can determine the authority of a page based on what authority sources it associates itself with.